Alsophila firma

 Alsophila firma, commonly known as the maquique fern (helecho maquique, peshma), is a deciduous tree fern in the family Cyatheaceae endemic to Mexico, other countries of Central America, Colombia, and Ecuador.
 In the cloud forests of Mexico, it is considered an emblematic species and serves as a host for native epiphytic plants.
 However, habitat destruction and overconsumption of the trunks for handicraft production have threatened populations in Mexico.
 As a result, Alsophila firma is considered threatened in the state of Veracruz and has been given special protection per Mexican law.

 Description

+Alsophila firma is a tree fern, with an erect above-ground stem growing up to 10.5 m tall and up to 30 cm in diameter.
+The stipes (leaf stalks) are armed with thick, black, curved spines that can be up to 12 mm long, and, like other Cyatheaceae, bear scales.
+The scales are quite narrow, dark brown in the center with pale, erose (ragged) margins, and with a long dark seta (bristle) at the tip, the latter being characteristic of Alsophila.

 Like other species of Alsophila, Alsophila firma has scaled stems and stipes.
 Adult individuals grow up to 10.5 meters and are typically found at 750 and 2000 meters above sea level.

+Ecology

 Alsophila firma is the host species to a number of fungi including Bisporella pteridicola, Crocicreas quinqueseptatum, Dasyscyphella dryina, Hyaloscypha fuckelii, among others.
 The stems of Alsophila firma are to date the only known habitat of the fungal genus Arachnopeziza.